geopanag/DiffuGreedy-Influence-Maximization/Readme.md

 # DiffuGreedy Influence Maximization
-Code and instructions to reproduce the analysis of the paper
+Code and instructions to reproduce the analysis of the paper [DiffuGreedy: An Influence Maximization Algorithm Based on Diffusion Cascades](https://link.springer.com/chapter/10.1007/978-3-030-05411-3_32)

 ## Folder structure
 Root folders: Code, Data, Figures